 'What happens if you breastfeed while pregnant?'

-A Mum asked me this the other day – and I have to say, I didn’t know the answer.
+A Mum asked me this the other day.
+I didn’t know the answer.

 I mean, I know lots of Mums who’ve tandem fed, sometimes even newborn twins and an older child so I knew it was possible.

 But I didn’t have any advice.
 Statistics or info on milk supply dropping or what happens when colostrum comes in or anything.

 Isn’t that weird?
 Should I know, shouldn’t it be part of midwifery training?

 But since less than 1% of mothers breastfeed until their baby is a year old in the UK, I guess it doesn’t come up that much.

 Maybe it was on the course and I forgot.
 But anyway, in true midwife style, I’ve been re-educating myself.